clovr/vappio/vappio-docs/docs/api/clusters.rst

 Parameter  Required  Type     Meaning
 =========  ========  =======  =======================================================================================
-cluster    Yes       String   Name of the cluster. partial    No        Boolean  If a cluster is unresponsive do not error out but return a partial list of information.
+cluster    Yes       String   Name of the cluster.
 =========  ========  =======  =======================================================================================

 webservice response